Prioritising BBB gullies for remediation

 About 65 per cent of that fine sediment comes from gully erosion.
 A total of 22,311 active gullies were mapped within the BBB study area (~3,500 km2), with a cumulative active area of 4,620ha.

-This makes the gully remediation in the BBB catchment a focus for investment activity.
+This makes gully remediation in the BBB catchment a focus for investment activity.
 Gully remediation in this landscape is challenging.
-The area is vast, sparsely populated and poorly serviced.
+The area is vast, sparsely populated and poorly-serviced.

-The climate exhibits a pronounced wet and dry season with most rain falling in intense falls between November and April.
-Average annual rainfall is 715mm (28.1 in), with significant year-to-year variability.
+The climate exhibits a pronounced wet and dry season with most rain falling in intense events between November and April.
+Average annual rainfall is 715mm (28.1in), with significant year-to-year variability.
 The window for undertaking large-scale earthworks is often narrow, and revegetation is constrained by water availability.

-Many of the gullies are a legacy of historical land management, and unrelated to current land management practice or current owners.
+Many of the gullies are a legacy of historical land management, and unrelated to current practices or owners.
 Many gully works involve high capital cost and deliver little private benefit to the landholder.
-Characteristics vary considerably between gullies, requiring bespoke treatment plans for each gully.
+Characteristics vary considerably between gullies, requiring tailored treatment plans for each site.